ericnishio/ericnishio.github.io/_posts/2015-03-02-web-design-tips-for-programmers.md

 Isolate visual elements, especially text, from one another by providing ample whitespace.
-Neglecting whitespace makes your layout look like it was put together by a programmer.
+Neglecting whitespace makes your layout look like it was put together by a typical programmer.

 ## 6. Add visual effects sparingly, especially animations and icons

-I don’t wish to push flat design down anyone’s throat, but a clean look is always more elegant than an overfiltered soup of special effects.
+I don’t wish to push flat design down anyone’s throat, but a clean look is always more elegant than a messy soup of special effects.
 This means that all 3D text effects are out, as are most gradients.
-Shadows can be cool when used properly, but be extra careful.
+Shadows can be cool when used appropriately, but be extra careful.
 Use subtle effects and animations as salt and pepper.
 Make your website’s logo spin instead of showing a generic spinner, but don’t animate every user interaction.
+Animations should lead the user's attention.

 ## 7. Look for things to omit